-Comp.# General Competency Course Meeting Competency Credits Onsite Online GESH4 Characterize the role of food systems in sustainability and the environment 180.620 An Introduction to Food Systems and Public Health OR 180.606 Case Studies in Food Production and Public Health OR 4 1 st 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments (consent required) 4 3 rd GESH5 Apply principles of systems- thinking to understand the various causes and effects of climate change on the environment and public health 180.611 The Global Environment, Climate Change and Public Health 4 1 st HLM1 Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
-312.700: Leading Organizations 3 1 st SI, 1 st HLM2 Identify tools and techniques to build, maintain, and evaluate high performance teams.
-312.702 Leading Change: Building and Empowering Teams 3 3 3 HLM3 Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
-312.700: Leading Organizations 3 1 st SI, 1 st HLM4 Apply the concepts and tools of quality management to design and improve a healthcare delivery system contextualized for diverse socioeconomic contexts and addressing the barriers to access, clinical quality and patient perspectives, and socioeconomic equity.
-221.722: Quality Assurance Management Methods for Developing Countries 4 1 st SI, 1 st HLM5 Collate relevant data and information and analyze and evaluate this information to support effective decision-making or recommendations.
-312.604: Quantitative Tools for Managers 3 3 rd 4 th
+Comp.# General Competency Course Meeting Competency Credits Onsite Online 180.620 An Introduction to Food Systems and Public Health OR 4 No 1 st GESH4 Characterize the role of food systems in sustainability and the environment 180.606 Case Studies in Food Production and Public Health OR 4 No 4 th 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments (consent required) 4 4th No GESH5 Apply principles of systems- thinking to understand the various causes and effects of climate change on the environment and public health 180.611 The Global Environment, Climate Change and Public Health 4 1 st No HLM1 Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
+312.700: Leading Organizations 3 SI, 1 st SI, 1 st HLM2 Apply models of social systems and processes at many levels, such as individuals and personal growth process, relationships and how they change, group dynamics and business processes, organizations and their strategic management, and communities and macro-change processes.
+312.701: Strategic Leadership and Decision- Making 3 2 nd 2 nd HLM3 Apply facilitative leadership skills to promote team communication, collaboration, and performance in the use of teams to identify and overcome obstacles.
+312.702 Leading Change Building and Empowering Teams.
+3 3 rd 3 rd HLM4 Develop strategies and management practices for building learning organizations.
+312.703: Learning Organizations & Knowledge Management 3 4 th 4 th HLM5 Health & Healthcare Environment: Apply the concepts and tools of quality management to design and improve a healthcare delivery system contextualized for diverse socioeconomic contexts and addressing the barriers to access, clinical quality and patient perspectives, and socioeconomic equity.
+221.722: Quality Assurance Management Methods for Developing Countries 4 1 st SI, 1 st

-Comp.# General Competency Course Meeting Competency Credits Onsite Online Assess the role of those health systems 221.646 Health Systems in LMIC (note prerequisite) OR 3 2 nd 2 nd HSP1 in addressing contemporary public health issues such as expanding health coverage, financial hardship, vulnerable 221.652 Financing Health Systems for Universal Health Coverage (note prerequisite) 3 3 rd populations, and system populations, and system reform OR 300.651 Introduction to the U.S. Healthcare System 4 1 st 1 st , 4 th 221.650 Health Policy Analysis in LMIC OR 3 3 rd 3 rd 222.657 Food and Nutrition Policy (note prerequisite) OR 2 1 st HSP2 Assess the role of policy or law in addressing contemporary public health 300.600 Introduction to Health Policy OR 4 1 st 300.712 Formulating Policy: Strategies and Systems of Policymaking in the 21 st Century OR 3 2 nd 306.650 Public Health and the Law 3 3 rd 180.620 Introduction to Food Systems and Public Health OR 4 1 st Identify and apply data, evidence, models and expert knowledge in assessments, policy analyses and/or 221.650 Health Policy Analysis in LMIC OR 3 3 rd 3 rd HSP3 300.712 Formulating Policy: Strategies and Systems of Policymaking in the 21st Century OR 3 2 nd testimony to inform public health policies and interventions 301.645 Health Advocacy OR 3 4 th 2 nd , 4 th 305.684 Health Impact Assessment (HIA) (note prerequisite) OR 3 3 rd 3 rd 317.600 Introduction to the Risk Sciences and Public Policy 4 1 st 3 rd
+Comp.# General Competency Course Meeting Competency Credits Onsite Online Assess the role of those health systems 221.646 Health Systems in LMIC (note prerequisite) OR 3 2 nd 2 nd HSP1 in addressing contemporary public health issues such as expanding health coverage, financial hardship, vulnerable populations, and system reform 221.652 Financing Health Systems for Universal Health Coverage (note prerequisite) OR 300.651 Introduction to the U.S. Healthcare 3 3 rd No System 4 1 st 2 nd , 4 th 221.650 Health Policy Analysis in LMIC OR 3 3 rd 3 rd 222.657 Food and Nutrition Policy ( note prerequisite ) OR 2 1 st No HSP2 Assess the role of policy or law in addressing contemporary public health 300.600 Introduction to Health Policy OR 4 No 1 st issues and problems in a selected field 300.712 Formulating Policy: Strategies and Systems of Policymaking in the 21 st Century OR 3 No 2 nd 306.650 Public Health and the Law 3 3 rd No 180.620 Introduction to Food Systems and Public Health OR 4 No 1 st 221.650 Health Policy Analysis in LMIC OR 3 3 rd 3 rd НЅРЗ Identify and apply data, evidence, models and expert knowledge in assessments, policy analyses and/or 300.712 Formulating Policy: Strategies and Systems of Policymaking in the 21st Century OR 3 No 2 nd testimony to inform public health policies and interventions 301.645 Health Advocacy OR 3 4 th 2 nd , 3rd 305.684 Health Impact Assessment (HIA) (note prerequisite) OR 3 No 3rd 317.600 Introduction to the Risk Sciences and Public Policy 4 1 st 3 rd